 A "one time only" course on a special topic selected by the instructor.
 Variable.
-Repeatable on a different topic.
+Repeatable for maximum of 4 credits if topics are substantially different.
 Prerequisite: permission of instructor.

 BIOL 492 Wildlife-Fisheries Seminar

 1 cr.

-Current topics in Wildlife and Fisheries presented by students, faculty, and invited speakers, coupled with analysis and discussion.
+Current topics in Wildlife and Fisheries presented by students, faculty and invited speakers, coupled with analysis and discussion.
 For majors in wildlife & fisheries.
 Variable.
+Repeatable for maximum of 4 credits if topics are substantially different.
 Prerequisite: junior, senior or graduate standing in biology or wildlife/fisheries.
 Wildlife & Fisheries Capstone.
-BIOL 494 Field Experiences in Biological Sciences 2 to Work experience with a federal, state or private agency or industry related to the student's major.
-Faculty sponsor, project approval, and final report by the student required.
+BIOL 494 Field Experiences in Biological Sciences 2 to 6 cr.
+Work experience with a federal, state or private agency or industry related to the student's major.
+Faculty sponsor, project approval and final report by the student required.
 Variable.
+Repeatable for maximum of 12 credits if placement sites are different.
 Prerequisites: biology, wildlife & fisheries, or interpretive biology and natural history majors only; junior or senior standing.
 Interpretive Biology & Natural History and Biology (Environmental Science concentration) Capstone.
-BIOL 496 Seminar in Biology 1 cr.

-Current topics in biology presented by students, faculty and invited speakers, coupled with analysis and discussion.
+BIOL 496 Seminar in Biology 1 cı Current topics in biology presented by students, faculty and invited speakers, coupled with analysis and discussion.
 Variable.
+Repeatable for maximum of 4 credits if topics are substantially different.
 Prerequisite: senior standing.
 Capstone for Biology and Biology Pre-Health Professions option.
-BIOL 497 Readings in Biology 1 cr Discussion of readings on selected topics.
+BUSINESS ADMINISTRATION · BUSINESS LAW · BUSINESS MANAGEMENT INFORMATION SYSTEMS · CHEMISTRY BIOL 497 Readings in Biology 1 cr.

+Discussion of readings on selected topics.
 One period per week.
 Repeatable to 2 credits.
 Variable.
+Repeatable for maximum of 2 credits if topics are substantially different.
 Prerequisites: junior or senior standing, biology major or minor, permission of the instructor, completion of request form before registering.
 (The department allows only a total of 2 credits in the readings courses 497 and/or 498.)
-BIOL 498 Honors Program - Readings in Biology 1 ...
+BIOL 498 Honors Program - Readings in Biology 3 cr.